drewstinnett/gout/README.md

 parse each item in the return slice.
 See [the example here](examples/templated-output/main.go) for full details.

+## Comming Soon?

 ### TSV (Tab Separated Values)

-Here be dragons, this is one I wrote.
 Intention here is to have a simple way to print out a data structure in a way that grep and the like can parse it.